On the center-to-limb variations of the He I 10 830 \AA\ triplet: Results and discussion

 We present the CLV of the \ion{He}{I} line at 10\,830~\AA\ and the \ion{Si}{i} line at 10\,827~\AA, as well as that of the surrounding continuum in Fig.~\ref{fig:fig3}.
 The values of the averaged $\mu$ positions are given as scattered points and the fitted curves as solid lines.
 The continuum points are overplotted with the continuum CLV of \cite{Neckel94} to show the results of the calibration.
 The \ion{Si}{I} line shows a flatter curve than the continuum profile, which is expected from higher-forming photospheric lines \citep[e.g.,][]{Canocchi2024}.
 The \ion{He}{I} line displays a steeper curve than the surrounding continuum, a behavior that is inconsistent with other chromospheric lines.
 It is likely due to the line's optically thin nature, which enables greater opacity buildup along inclined lines of sight.

-These results can be compared with synthetic spectra when the latter are convolved down to the smoothed resolution of GRIS following Eq.~\ref{eq1} with a $\sigma$ of 55.34 m\AA\ and a $\nu$ of 3.8\%.
+These results can be compared with synthetic spectra when the latter are convolved down to the smoothed resolution of GRIS following Eq.~\ref{eq1} with a $\sigma$ value of 55.34 m\AA\ and a $\nu$ value of 3.8\%.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

 We present high-resolution CLV observations of the infrared \ion{He}{I} line across seven disk pointings (see Fig.~\ref{fig:pig}) obtained with GRIS at the 1.5-meter GREGOR solar telescope.
-These data were aligned to SDO/HMI using HiFI+ co-observations, after which a $\mu$-position was calculated for each pixel.
+These data were aligned to SDO/HMI using HiFI+ co-observations, after which a $\mu$ position was calculated for each pixel.
 The intensity was then calibrated by matching the continuum near 10\,824~\AA\ to the continuum limb-darkening atlas of \citet{Neckel94}.
-The resulting CLV spectra were then averaged into ten $\mu$-positions between 0.1 and 1.0, using an averaging window of 0.02\,$\mu$ (see Fig.~\ref{fig:Fig1}).
-Despite averaging over thousands of points, these bins still showed sensitivity to small levels of activity that were captured in the raster.
+The resulting CLV spectra were then averaged into ten $\mu$ positions between 0.1 and 1.0, using an averaging window of 0.02\,$\mu$ (see Fig.~\ref{fig:Fig1}).
+Despite the fact that an averaging was performed over thousands of points, these bins still showed sensitivity to small levels of activity that were captured in the raster.
 However, these activity signals were not removed to avoid introducing additional biases.
-These effects were mitigated by fitting a fourth-order polynomial to each wavelength point, thus creating a smoother set of `fitted CLV' curves (see Fig.~\ref{fig:Fig2}).
-Small intensity variations, likely resulting from instrumental effects, were smoothed out with a box filter.
+These effects were mitigated by fitting a fourth-order polynomial to each wavelength point, thus creating a smoother set of "fitted CLV" curves (see Fig.~\ref{fig:Fig2}).
+Low-intensity variations, likely resulting from instrumental effects, were smoothed out with a box filter.